mldangelo/open-webring/README.md

 # open-webring

-Join a webring, create your own, or fork this repository and host your own.
+Join a webring, create your own, or fork this repository and host your own for free.

-Create a new ring or add an entry to one of the existing JSONs.

-Rings are available at https://openwebring.com/ring/[slug].json
+Rings are available at https://openwebring.com/ring/[slug].json.
+See the [sample](https://openwebring.com/ring/sample.json) webring for an example.

+## Manifesto

+Do you remember when the internet used to be fun?
+Back in the days before search engines indexed everything, before the internet was hyper-optimized for business, webrings were the de-facto way to discover content.
+Open-Webring is designed for hobbiests, enthusiasts, artists, and creatives that would like to build inclusive online communities around shared interests and help surfers discover great content.

+TODO: Talk about membership.

 ## How To Join a Webring

 1. Add an entry to the ring you wish to join  in [/ring](/ring) and submit a PR to this repository.
 For example, we can join the [sample](/ring/sample.json) webring which has the has the schema definition: